sergiolucaco/BasketAmongUs/README.md

 ### **Technologies used**

-To structure this application web it will be used some technologies :
+To structure this application web it will be used some technologies:

     In the FrontEnd side :
-        - HTML 5
+        * HTML 5
-        - CSS 3
+        * CSS 3
-        - Bootstrap
+        * Bootstrap
-        - Angular
+        * Angular

     And in the BackEnd :
-        - Node Js
+        * Node Js
-        - Express
+        * Express
-        - MongoDB
+        * MongoDB
-        - Firebase
+        * Firebase

 This will be the initial software that I pretend to use.
 However, all this content is sensitive to be changed.